 When I was 14 I begged my mom to take me to the health department so I could apply for a work permit.

 My plan was to get my driver’s license when I was 15 after a summer of driver’s ed.
-There was no point in having a driver’s license if I didn’t have wheels, and there were no wheels without cash, and there was no cash without a job, and at 14 it was illegal to have a job, unless of course, you had a work permit.
+There was no point in having a driver’s license if I didn’t have wheels, there were no wheels without cash, and there was no cash without a job.
+And at 14, it was illegal to have a job, unless of course, you had a work permit.

 As soon as my work permit came through, I had a job all lined up at the Food Co-op in my little town.

-(I had this job until I graduated high school, and I also managed to get my license at 15 and save up enough money to buy a car by the time I had my license in hand.)
+I had this job until I graduated from high school and I also managed to get my license at 15 and save up enough money to buy a car by the time I had my license in hand.

-One of my co-workers at the Food Co-op was a woman in her mid-twenties, which to me seemed ancient.
+One of my co-workers at the Food Co-op was a woman in her mid-twenties, which seemed ancient to me.
 She lived with her boyfriend, which again, was something only ancient people did, and frankly, it was something I wanted nothing to do with.
 Ever.

 She was one of those people who was just beginning to flirt with her hippie-ness.